 If you are interested in doing business in Guatemala, a number of possible options for entering the market are available.
-Depending on the size or timescale of your operation in the Central American nation, using an employer of record (EOR) in Guatemala could be your best option.
-An EOR in Guatemala will be able to hire staff on your behalf, meaning you can get your business moving in only the time it takes to find suitable team members while avoiding the need for company formation or branch registration.
+Depending on the size or timescale of your operation in the Central American nation, using an employer of record, or EOR in Guatemala could be your best option.
+These companies employ workers on your behalf and handle compliancy, but allowing you to retain full control over their activities.

 Under such an arrangement, the EOR will oversee the payment of all salaries and statutory benefits related to those employees, including sick pay, severance, annual vacation, and national insurance contributions, for which you will reimburse the EOR.
 The EOR will also oversee all aspects of employee on-boarding and off-boarding, including drawing up contracts and registering or de-registering those employees with local authorities.